bcus789/FinalProject/README.md

 ### Installing

 No installation required!
-Simply visit the website and discover some new ways to drink.
+Simply visit the website and hopefully retire early.

 ## Deployment